Anxiety Relief - 4 Helpful Tools with Bonus Art Therapy Directives

 Art Therapy Directive:

-🎨 "Create a mixed-media ‘safety postcard’—combine drawings, magazine cutouts, or textures to represent your sanctuary."
+🎨 "Create a mixed-media ‘safety postcard’—combine drawings, magazine cutouts, or textures to represent your sanctuary.
+You can also create it online with an app.
+Just make sure to have it handy as an anchor for when you need to feel safe."

 Final Note: